algolia/algoliasearch-client-android/README.md

                   setNbHitsPerPage(50), this);
 ```

-The server response in the searchResult callback will look like:
+The server response will look like:

 ```javascript
 {